Evaporation-driven coalescence of two droplets undergoing freezing: Introduction

 While all the studies mentioned above concentrated on the freezing dynamics of individual drops on a surface, realistic scenarios typically involve multiple drops in close proximity.
 In such situations, these drops can undergo freezing and dynamically interact with one another during the process.
 The droplet interaction during the freezing process is caused by significant vaporization effects, leading to different frost propagation mechanisms. \cite{yancheshme2020mechanisms} suggests four different mechanisms for frost propagation: ice-bridge formation, cascade freezing, frost halos and droplet explosion. \cite{graeber2018cascade} found that multiple droplets interact with each other through strong vapourization, and this vapour front leads to cascade freezing. \cite{nath2017review} discusses frost halos, inter-droplet bridging and dry zones occurring during condensation frosting. \cite{castillo2021quantifying} found that the droplet droplet interactions lead to asymmetric solidification.
 For volatile fluids, the interaction through vapourization is much more significant. \cite{Moosman1980,Ajaev2001,Craster2009c,Karapetsas2016,williams2021} explored the evaporation of sessile drops on a hot substrate using the lubrication approach.
 The spreading of a sessile drop due to Marangoni flow has also been studied using lubrication theory \citep{karapetsas2014thermocapillary,karapetsas2013effect}.
-Additionally, several researchers have experimentally investigated the evaporation of sessile drops \citep{hari2024,hari2022counter,katre2020evaporation,Karapetsas2012}. \cite{sadafi2019vapor} found through experiments that volatile drops can coalesce at room temperature due to substrate-mediated forces, thermal Marangoni forces and evaporation-induced effects.
+Additionally, several researchers have experimentally investigated the evaporation of sessile drops \citep{hari2024,hari2022counter,katre2020evaporation,Karapetsas2012}. \citet{sadafi2019vapor} and \citet{wen2019vapor} conducted experimental studies on the evaporation-driven coalescence of single-component volatile droplets on high-energy substrates at room temperature and ambient humidity.
+Similar behaviors were observed across various organic fluids, including n-hexane, n-pentane, cyclohexane, ethyl acetate, HFE7000, HFE7100, HFE7200, and polypropylene glycol \citep{sadafi2019vapor, wen2019vapor, man2017vapor}.
+In addition, \citet{man2017vapor} investigated the theoretical aspects of attraction, repulsion, and chasing behaviors of evaporating droplets, demonstrating that droplet motion can result from asymmetries in the evaporation flux, even in the absence of the Marangoni effect.
+In contrast to these single-component systems, the behavior of binary droplets \citep{cira2015vapour, man2017vapor} is influenced by the Marangoni effect, leading to more complex interactions driven by differences in evaporation rates and surface tensions of the components.
+Furthermore, \citet{sadafi2019vapor} found that single-component volatile droplets can coalesce due to substrate-mediated forces, thermal Marangoni forces, and evaporation-induced effects.
 A similar study, albeit for droplets on soft substrates, has been recently presented by \cite{Karapetsas2024}, where it was shown that, besides the thermal Marangoni and evaporation-induced effects, the droplets might also interact through the deforming elastic substrate.

 Due to its practical relevance, the interaction of sessile droplets, even in the absence of evaporation and freezing, has been extensively studied by several researchers \citep{sui2013inertial,eddi2013influence,varma2021coalescence,kapur2007morphology,paulsen2011viscous,hernandez2012symmetric,xia2019universality}.
 Additionally, investigations into the coalescence of drops on a substrate and the coalescence of volatile drops at room temperatures have been conducted \citep{sadafi2019vapor,Karapetsas2024}.
 However, despite experimental studies on the freezing of multiple drops \citep{graeber2018cascade,jung2012frost,castillo2021quantifying,yancheshme2020mechanisms}, the freezing behaviour of volatile drops has not been theoretically explored.